aashish-26/Project-2-Scaling-of-aws-app/Readme.md

 - ✅ Monitoring with CloudWatch & alarms
 - ✅ Cost estimation and phased implementation
 - ✅ LinkedIn-ready documentation and architecture diagram

+ Note: This project includes a complete terraform plan and CI/CD setup, but terraform apply was intentionally skipped to avoid provisioning real AWS infrastructure during testing.
+The GitHub Actions workflow is fully functional up to the planning stage and demonstrates all required validations.